 The Faculty of Business, Computing & Hospitality offers a service where final-year computer and engineering technology students do full-term project work or assignments that may be useful and/or of interest to you - at no salary cost.
 A sponsor is one who provides the setting for a real-world problem to form the basis of the student project.
-Some college staff may wish to be project sponsors for the 2008-2009 time period.
+Some college staff may wish to be project sponsors for the current academic term.
 After sponsorship is established, faculty mentors may add additional activities depending on the expected learning to be achieved.
 It is a yearlong process with three phases.

 - Establishing (May to August)

 Co-ordinator and mentors establish enterprise sponsorship and other project activities.

 - Planning (September to December)